Senior Living Furniture Design Tips

 Multi-functional Spaces

-While having specific rooms for different functions provides the greatest opportunity for freedom of choice for your residents, smaller facilities might struggle with that.
-In those cases, flexible spaces that can easily turn from a lounge to a dining room or an exercise hall mean you can provide residents with the same level of care they can get at a larger facility while maintaining a small close-knit and homey atmosphere.
+While dedicated rooms for specific functions offer greater freedom of choice for residents, smaller facilities may face challenges in achieving this.
+In these cases, flexible spaces that can easily transition from a lounge area to a dining room or exercise hall can provide residents with the same level of care as a larger facility while still maintaining a close-knit, homey atmosphere.
+This approach optimizes space usage and helps to meet various needs throughout the day.

-• Floorplans should encourage movement: Walking is knows to increase the lifespan of older adults as well as improving mobility and giving people a sense of independence all of which are very important to people’s mental health as well.
+• Floorplans should encourage movement: Walking is known to increase the lifespan of older adults, improve mobility, and provide a sense of independence—all of which are important for residents’ mental health.
+A well-designed layout that encourages walking can significantly improve the overall well-being of residents.

 Live Locations